 Difference between iter, iter_mut, and into_iter in Rust example

-It provides three types of methods to iterate a vector or array.
+It offers three types of methods for iterating through a vector or array.

 • iter()